jeremycherfas/user/pages/03.blog/payback-time/item.md

 header_image: '0'
 ---

-I’ve been meaning to say something about this for a while, but thereÆs frustratingly little to say.
+I’ve been meaning to say something about this for a while, but there’s frustratingly little to say.

 The women of the Nabweru III 2030(c) Group, to whom I loaned some money via Kiva, have made their second repayment, on schedule.